 Guidance for deployment of inspection resources beyond the most risk-significant areas is provided below.
 These areas may generally be considered in order of importance.
 Selection for deployment of inspection resources should be based on knowledge of the program, previous problems and logistics.

-Adequacy of worker protection including accountability, evacuation, exposure authorization and thyroid protection) &
+Adequacy of worker protection including accountability, evacuation, exposure authorization and thyroid protection, including actions during a hostile action [10 CFR 50.47(b)(10) & (11) and Appendix E to 10 CFR Part 50 sections IV.E and IV.I].

-Adequacy of interface with offsite authorities (e.g., in the area of PAR communication and technical support
+Adequacy of interface with offsite authorities (e.g., in the area of PAR communication and technical support).
+[10 CFR 50.47(b)(6) and Appendix E to 10 CFR Part 50 sections IV.A.7, IV.E.9, and IV.D].

+Adequacy of arrangements for offsite resources responding to an emergency, including hostile actions, at the licensee’s site [10 CFR 50.47(b)(6) and Appendix E to 10 CFR Part 50 section IV.A.7.]

+Readiness and adequacy of EP equipment and facilities, including alternate and backup facilities [10 CFR 50.47(b)(8) and Appendix E to 10 CFR Part 50 section IV.E].

-Timely activation of facilities [50.47(b)(2
+Timely activation of facilities [10 CFR 50.47(b)(2) and Appendix E to 10 CFR Part 50 sections IV.C and IV.E].

 Ability to prioritize mitigation and assessment efforts to protect the public health and safety.

-Command and control [50.47(b)(1)].
+Command and control [10 CFR 50.47(b)(1)].

-Ability to diagnose plant accident conditions.
+Ability to diagnose plant accident conditions, other than offsite consequences addressed in the risk-significant area discussion.

 Ability to formulate mitigating actions.

-Ability to implement mitigating actions (e.g., damage control teams) under accident conditions.
+Ability to implement mitigating actions (e.g., damage control teams) under accident and hostile action event conditions.

-Adequacy of communications between licensee facilities [50.47(b)(6
+Adequacy of communications between licensee facilities [10 CFR 50.47(b)(6) and Appendix E to 10 CFR Part 50 section IV.E.9].

-Accuracy and completeness of licensee-approved press releases [50.47(b)(7)].
+Accuracy and completeness of licensee-approved press releases [10 CFR 50.47(b)(7)].

 03.07 Scheduling

-Attachment 1 should be scheduled for evaluation of the biennial exercise.
+Attachment 1 should be scheduled for evaluation of the biennial exercise, except those exercises involving hostile action based scenarios, which are evaluated under Attachment 7.
 An exercise is to be evaluated biennially at each licensee site, including one biennial exercise for each licensee at a co-located site.
 IP71151 is to be performed annually and should be performed in conjunction with Attachment 1.
-Attachment 2, “Alert and Notification ,” Attachment 3, “Emergency Response Organization Staffing and ,” and Attachment 5, “Maintenance of Emergency Preparedness,” may be conducted during a single inspection in the biennial exerciseAttachment 6, “Drill Evaluation,” is conducted annually by the resident inspector and may be done whenever convenient to the licensee and inspector schedule.
-Attachment 7, “Exercise Evaluation,” should be conducted every in of Attachment .
+Attachment 2, “Alert and Notification System Evaluation,” Attachment 3, “Emergency Response Organization Staffing and Augmentation System,” and Attachment 5, “Maintenance of Emergency Preparedness,” may be conducted during a single inspection in the off biennial exercise year.
+Attachment 6, “Drill Evaluation,” is conducted annually by the resident inspector and may be done whenever convenient to the licensee and inspector schedule.
+Attachment 7, “Exercise Evaluation – Hostile Action Event,” should be conducted once every eight year planning cycle in lieu of Attachment 1.
+Attachment 8 is to be scheduled prior to any evaluated biennial exercise.

 71114-04 RESOURCE ESTIMATE